rocket-pool/RPIPs/RPIPs/RPIP-43.md

      - Note that this would involve updating the validators' BLS withdrawal credentials to the megapool address
-- New and existing validators' withdrawal credentials MUST be checked to correctly refer to the megapool address, with the validator status set to Dissolved if the check fails
+- New and existing validators' withdrawal credentials MUST be checked to correctly refer to the megapool address
      - The check MAY occur after the validator is added initially as Prestaked
 - A node operator SHALL be able to remove exited validators from their megapool